nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     Number of failures to approach the high watermark before we disable caching, when in extremis.

+Dirmap_HWMark(uint32, range 1 to UINT32_MAX, default 10000)
+    The point at which dirmap entries are reused.
+This puts a practical limit on the number of simultaneous readdirs that may be in progress on an export for a whence-is-name FSAL (currently only FSAL_RGW)

 See also
 ==============================
 :doc:`ganesha-config <ganesha-config>`\(8)